 This investor has probably written off the acquisition and expects to boost the NOI by raising the rent or reducing tenant turnover.
 The higher future cap rate is what we refer to as the stabilized cap rate.

 What is the Going Out CAP Rate?

-Going out cap rate, also referred to as terminal cap rate or exit cap rate, is the return on investment metric used to calculate the returns and their market value at the end of the investment period.
+Going out cap rate, also referred to as the terminal cap rate, the exit cap rate, or the reversion cap rate, is the return on investment metric used to calculate the returns and their market value at the end of the investment period.

 Although it doesn’t have to be to have a successful investment, the investment was likely very profitable if the going out cap rate was lower than the going in cap rate.
 A lower terminal cap rate means that every dollar of NOI that the property generates annually is worth a higher multiple in terms of its market value.
 Savvy real estate investors usually seek to invest in housing markets and property types whose market cap rates are expected to compress.

 Here are some factors that determine the forecasting of going out cap rates: